intel/iot-js-api/api/board/gpio.md

 - Otherwise, run the following sub-steps:
   * Let `gpio` be the [`GPIO`](#gpio) object representing the requested pin initialized by `init`.
 For the [`GPIO`](#gpio) properties missing from the `init` dictionary, use the default values of the `GPIO` object properties.
   * Initialize the `gpio.pin` property with `init.name`.
-  * Initialize the `gpio.address` property with the board specific pin mapping value, if available.
+  * Initialize the `gpio.address` property with the board-specific pin mapping value, if available.
   * Request the underlying platform to initialize the GPIO pin on the given `board` with the `init` properties.
   * In case of failure, return `null`.
   * Initialize the `gpio.value` property with the current value of the pin, if available.